dougmoscrop/serverless-plugin-split-stacks/README.md

 If you create a file in the root of your Serverless project called `stacks-map.js` this plugin will load it.

-This file can customize migrations, either by exporting a simple map of resource type to migration, or a function that ca have whatever logic you want.
+This file can customize migrations, either by exporting a simple map of resource type to migration, or a function that can have whatever logic you want.

 ```javascript
 module.exports = {